Avalin/Unity-CI-Templates/README.md

 5️⃣ Read and optionally setup [repository variables](https://github.com/Avalin/Unity-CI-Templates/wiki/Repository-Variables), they're important to understand the inputs for the workflow dispatch<br/>
 6️⃣ Try dispatching the `ci-cd-dispatcher.yml` workflow or push a Git tag using [SemVer](https://github.com/Avalin/Unity-CI-Templates/wiki/Versioning-&-Tagging) to see the pipeline in action! <br/>

-> ⚠️ Currently tested deploy targets: `gh-pages` (WebGL only).
+> ⚠️ Currently tested deploy targets: `gh-pages` (WebGL only), `itch.io`.
 Others are implemented but not yet fully verified.
 Contributions welcome!

 ## 📖 Documentation